 - Repeat any grades lower than 'C' as soon as possible (especially MA, ENG, PH, CH, MEEM).
-Do not move ahead to the next course in a sequence with 'CD' or 'D' grades. - You must earn a 'C' or better in MA 2160 to take MEEM 2110 or MEEM 2201. - There may be consequences with financial aid with repeated coursework, so contact that office to discuss your status and options.
+Do not move ahead to the next course in a sequence with 'CD' or 'D' grades. - You must earn a 'C' or better in MA 2160 to take MEEM 2110 or MEEM 2201. - There may be consequences with financial aid with repeated coursework, so contact that office to discuss your status and options. - □ Three attempts at a given course.
+W's do not count.

-Proper Course Loads
+Advising Philosophy - Proper Course Loads

 - Part of best-practice time management is taking on proper course loads. - An appropriate graduation date is the result of appropriate academic planning.
 Strictly planning to a date can be dangerous. - Academic performance ought to be your highest priority.
-Your employment opportunities are best at 3.00 GPA or higher. - Number of courses can be more an indicator of load than number of credits. - Typically a semester load should be 4-5 courses (plus maybe labs) with one of those 4-5 being a general education course if possible.
+Your employment opportunities are best at 3.00 GPA or higher. - Number of courses can be more an indicator of load than number of credits. - Typically, a semester load should be 4-5 courses (plus maybe labs/PE/help, etc) with one of those 4-5 being a general education course if possible.